 I paint because I believe I can change the world.
 I paint because it keeps me alive.
 I create romantic, realist paintings of women to make us feel strong and beautiful.
 In my paintings of women I balance between inner strength and vulnerability.

-During my first two years in college, I hit the jackpot when I received a full-ride scholarship to study in the U.S. for half a year.
+During my first two years of college, I hit the jackpot when I received a full-ride scholarship to study in the U.S. for half a year.
 I didn’t know what it would be like, but I grabbed my suitcase and went to America.
 Upon my arrival I encountered a totally different, prosperous lifestyle with abundant opportunities and resources, where anyone who worked hard could succeed in life.
 I saw lonely people.
 I saw prosperous people.
 I saw focused students.
 I saw so many individuals with goals and dreams I’d never seen before…

 After my graduation in Moscow, I relocated to the U.S., my son was born and I took a few local art classes for the fun of it.
 That marked the very beginning of my artistic journey.
 I was already in my twenties that felt too late to start on learning something I had no previous background in.
 I spent a decade studying art in several colleges that resulted in earning my B.F.A. from The Oklahoma State University and M.F.A. from the Pennsylvania State University in 2005.
 Although it looks like it could have been the end of my education, it was just the beginning.
 I was stubborn and persistent to find the art education that matched my dream – realist oil painting.
 Over the next decade I took several art classes at the Grand Central Academy of Art and the Art Students League of New York balancing my family, long commutes, and desire to learn classical drawing and painting techniques.
 One great instructor I met at that time was Michael Grimaldi and then Dan Thompson who shifted my understanding of art and made me who I’m as a teacher today.
 I’m very grateful.

 Contact & Social Media: